 There are, of course, a few possible interpretations of the result that the economy returns to Malthusian conditions.
 The model or assumptions may be wrong.
 Humans may only have quality-quantity preferences in the growth promoting range.
 Or if we take Galor and Moav’s model seriously, modern levels of economic growth may be transient.

 *I constructed this post out of two old posts I wrote when this work was first released as a working paper.
 The original posts with associated comments are here and here.
-The R code for simulating the model is contained at the end of the working paper, or can be downloaded from this page.
+The R code for simulating the model can be downloaded from this page.